NoonPacific/NPAudioStream/README.md

     <img src="http://alexgivens.com/npaudiostream-header.png" alt="NPAudioStream" title="NPAudioStream"
 </p>

-NPAudioStream is an easily controllable, robust audio streaming library for iOS, tvOS, and Mac OS X. It was built to interface a playlist of remote audio with standard music UI components.
+NPAudioStream is a lightweight Objective-C library used to continuously stream a playlist of audio on iOS, tvOS, and Mac OS X. NPAudioStream excels at maintaining audio playback over a poor network connection.

 ## Features

-- Audio controls represent the most common music interface behaviors (e.g. play, pause, skip, seek, shuffle, etc.)
+- Audio controls represent the most common music interface behaviors (e.g. play, pause, skip, seek, shuffle).
-- Array/index style of url management elegantly binds to table view display and selection commands
+- Array/index style of url management elegantly binds to table view selection.
-- Optionally prebuffer the next track, even when shuffling
+- Optionally prebuffer the next track, even when shuffling.
-- Detects when a source is not streamable and automatically skips to the next song in the queue
+- Detect when a source is not streamable and automatically skip to the next song in the stream.
-- Repeat functionality supports single, all, or off
+- Repeat functionality supports one track or the whole stream.
-- Shuffle functionality mimics iPod behavior
+- Shuffle functionality mimics iPod behavior.

-#### iOS Specific
+#### iOS only

 - Manages background tasks to ensure your app remains active during network interruptions
 - Pauses and resumes playback in response to a phone call interruption